 When John Horbach arrived in Omaha from Pittsburgh, he found opportunity in the wagon trains heading west, outfitting them for the long journey across the plains.
-H eventually became one of the city’s wealthiest citizens and eventually earning him a seat on the Omaha City Council.
-In 1894, he cemented his success by constructing his namesake building at 12th and Harney at a cost of $14,000.
-The four-story structure was designed by Louis Mendelssohn and featured a cast iron store front.
+On his way to becoming one of the city’s wealthiest citizens, he built his namesake structure at 12th Street and Harney Street in an area that would become The Old Market.

 1946 Durham Museum photo when the building served as the longtime home to Driscoll Leather.
 The basement would later become Dubliner Pub.